- What Is Diabetes In Dogs?

 When you change your dog's diet, it can be hard to judge how your dog will react.
 Because of this, it's a good idea to practice home monitoring your dog's body, blood sugar, and behaviors in order to report issues to your vet.

 Diabetes In Cats

 Diabetes is also an issue that can occur in cats.
 Because of this, cat owners will want to do some research on the symptoms diabetic cats may show, learn how to provide the best treatments and provide a diet that helps to avoid or manage the problem.
 Diabetic cat treats can also be a great idea!

 However, holding off on treatment for diabetes or allowing those treatments to slip can result in serious complications.
-Diabetes can take a decent amount of work to keep in check, but it's worthwhile for those who want to give their dog the best possible quality of life.
+Diabetes can take a decent amount of work to keep glucose levels in check, but it's worthwhile for those who want to give their dog the best possible quality of life.